dokklib/dokklib-db/README.md

 ## Status

+The project is no longer maintained.

-The library is in beta and under heavy development as I'm working on it while building a [serverless project](https://github.com/dokknet/dokknet-api) that relies on it.
+~The library is in beta and under heavy development as I'm working on it while building a [serverless project](https://github.com/dokknet/dokknet-api) that relies on it.
 I have only implemented parts of the DynamoDB API that I needed so far, but I'm planning on achieving full coverage.
 Feature and pull requests are welcome.
-(Please open an issue, before starting work on a pull request to avoid wasted effort.)
+(Please open an issue, before starting work on a pull request to avoid wasted effort.)~